StillAbeginnerr/CurveTopia_TeamMythiCode_Pull/README.md

 - Dataset Import: Automated CSV file import and preprocessing for geometric data.
 - Curve Grouping: Classified segments into open and closed curves based on connectivity.
-- Shape Identification: Using OpenCV to approximate contours and classify geometric shapes.
+- Shape Identification: Using OpenCV + Basic Geometric shapes formulas (Areas, Perimeter, radius, etc) to approximate contours and classify geometric shapes.
 - Symmetry Detection: Implemented methods to detect symmetry through vertex reflection and perpendicular bisectors.
-- Curve Regularization: Applied B-spline interpolation and RANSAC-based model fitting for curve completion.
+- Curve Regularization: After Shape Detection by extracting and adjusting their contours, fitting them to standard geometric models (like circles, ellipses, and polygons), and then visualizing these cleaned and consistent shapes to ensure they adhere to expected geometric properties.
 - Visualization: Created side-by-side visual comparisons of original and processed curves.
 - Batch Processing: Enabled automated processing of multiple datasets with results saved to CSV files.

+## How to Run
+- **Get Started Easily:** Running the solution is simple, we have compiled our solution in the [99_Accurate_Solution.ipynb](https://github.com/thejediboySHASHANK/CurveTopia_MythiCode_Pull/blob/main/99_Accurate_Solution.ipynb).
+- Open that ```.ipynb``` Notebook either in Google Collab or local Jupyter Notebook by downloading it from the repository.
+- Upload the ```problems``` dataset in the input file and adjust paths if necessary.
+- Run through each cell to try and test out the solution

+Please refer to the demo video to get a guided walkthrough on how to run the solution.

 ## Overview 🔭